Kyle Wright, Founder/Owner

 The NCSAB teaching staff has combined 60 years experience in the massage and bodywork profession both in practice and instruction.
-It is with great pleasure we share our massage and bodywork experience, knowledge and practical skills with you.
+It is with great pleasure that my instructors share our massage and bodywork experience, knowledge and practical skills with you.
 I commend both instructors and students for choosing this course of study and profession.

 I sincerely hope that together we may continue to enlighten the world about the value of massage therapy and how it fits into our healthcare system today and into the future.

 Kyle C. Wright, LMBT offers 1, 2 and 3 hour private bodywork sessions for those seeking pain relief at his private practice in Fairview, NC (10 minutes from downtown Asheville).
 My approach to massage and bodywork is to eliminate the muscular imbalances and postural distortions that are often the cause of chronic musculoskeletal pain and joint restrictions.

 Deviations in leg lengths, distortions in the pelvis, functional scoliosis, and disc related problems all have a soft tissue component that will be addressed within each bodywork session.
 Plantar Fasciitis, Knee, Hip, Back, and Neck Pain as well as Rotator Cuff injuries usually stem from muscular imbalances that are caused by one group or groups of muscles “locking short” while another muscle is “locking long”; this is muscular imbalance and if left untreated, often leads to chronic pain.
 Injuries usually stem from repetitive motion, muscular overload and poor posture.
 I specialize in postural bodywork and pain relief.